craftcms/docs/docs/commerce/4.x/dev/controller-actions.md

 `registerUserOnOrderComplete` | Whether to create a user account for the customer when the cart is completed and turned into an order.
 `saveBillingAddressOnOrderComplete` | Whether to save the billing address to the customer’s address book when the cart is completed and turned into an order. <Since ver="4.3.0" repo="craftcms/commerce" feature="This param" product="Commerce" />
 `saveShippingAddressOnOrderComplete` | Whether to save the shipping address to the customer’s address book when the cart is completed and turned into an order. <Since ver="4.3.0" repo="craftcms/commerce" feature="This param" product="Commerce" />
-`saveAddressesOnOrderComplete` | Whether to save both the shipping _and_ billing address to the customer’s address book when the cart is completed and turned into an order. <Since ver="4.3.0" repo="craftcms/commerce" feature="This param" product="Commerce" />
+`saveAddressesOnOrderComplete` | Whether to save both the shipping _and_ billing address to the customer’s address book when the cart is completed and turned into an order.
+Unlike `saveBillingAddressOnOrderComplete` and `saveShippingAddressOnOrderComplete`, this is _not_ stored on the order itself—it just allows customers to set both at the same time. <Since ver="4.3.0" repo="craftcms/commerce" feature="This param" product="Commerce" />
 `shippingAddress[]` | Shipping address attributes.
 (See [Addresses](../addresses.md)).
 `shippingAddressId` | ID of an existing address to use as the shipping address.
 `shippingAddressSameAsBilling` | Set to `true` to use billing address for shipping address and ignore `shippingAddress` and `shippingAddressId`.